emilstu/CAE_Feature_Extraction/README.md

 The extracted features are loaded and  are classified by Support Vector Machines.
 Patients are labeled based on ffr measurements according to a specified cut-of-value.

 ## Setting parameters
-F
 ### 2D-CAE
-To use utilize 2D autoencoder the patch-size has to be on the form
+To utilize 2D autoencoder the patch-size has to be on the form
 ```bash
 cae_patch_size = (1, 48, 48)
 ```
-and a patch-overlap has to be specified
+A patch-overlap has to be specified
 ```bash
 patch_overlap=(0, 40, 40)
 ```
-for a patch size of 48x48 and maximum overlap of 40 in both directions.
 Additionally the minimum number of labeled voxels for each patch has to be specified
 ```bash
 min_labeled_pixels=0.5
 ```
 which indicates that at least 50 % of the voxels from a patch has to be labeled as segmentation for the CAE to use it for training/predicting.

 ### 3D-CAE
-To use utilize 3D autoencoder the patch-size has to be on the form
+To utilize 3D autoencoder the patch-size has to be on the form
 ```bash
 cae_patch_size = (160, 160, 160)
 ```